 Emma McIntosh (she/her)

-Hi there, my name is Emma and I’m a registered clinical psychologist.
-I have been deep diving into the world of neurodiversity-affirming practice for a while now, and am passionate about connecting with the neurodivergent community, especially folk who might be seen as “high-masking”, or are just embarking on their journey of self-discovery.
-This has fuelled the creation of Willoway Psychology, where I aim to create a safe and supportive assessment space that you can join from the comfort of your own home.
+I’ve been deep diving into the world of neurodiversity-affirming practice for a while now, and I’m incredibly passionate about connecting with the neurodivergent community.
+I work especially with women and non-binary teens or young adults who might be seen as “high-masking”.
+This has led to the creation of Willoway Psychology, where I aim to create a safe and supportive space for people who have frequently felt misunderstood, which you can join from the comfort of your own home.

 I’m an accredited member of LOAPAC (League of Autistic Psychologists and Affirming Colleagues) and the AAPI (Australian Association of Psychologists).